vmware-nsx/eval-docs-ids-ips/README.md

     * Storage
         * Ability to provision up to 1TB of storage

+* Preferrably, the deployed NSX Manager should have Internet access in order to download the lastest set of IDS/IPS signatures.
 * Desktop (Windows, Mac or Linux) with latest PowerShell Core and PowerCLI 12.0 Core installed.
 See [ instructions here](https://blogs.vmware.com/PowerCLI/2018/03/installing-powercli-10-0-0-macos.html) for more details
 * vSphere 7 & NSX-T OVAs:
     * [vCenter Server Appliance 7.0.0B] (https://my.vmware.com/group/vmware/downloads/details?downloadGroup=VC700B&productId=974&rPId=47905)